 live in southern California with my wife Peggy.
 Peggy

-and I have been married for over 40 years, and have four grown children.
+and I have been married for 43+ years, have four grown children, and four young grandsons!
 You

 can find out more about me (vocations, avocations, interests, some special